 Women are almost twice as likely to be diagnosed than men, according to the Mayo Clinic.
 Some suspect this is due to hormonal fluctuations, particularly during menopause.
 Others believe that women may be more prone to chronic stress — say, the kind that might come from taking care of an elderly parent — which can take a toll and lead to depression.

-But it may also be that depression simply shows up differently in men, who often appear angry or irritable, rather than sad, says Brian P. Cole, an assistant professor of counseling psychology at the University of Kansas.
+But it may also be that depression simply shows up differently in men, who often appear angry or irritable, rather than sad, says Brian P. Cole, an associate professor of counseling psychology at the University of Kansas.
 He notes that this tendency can be traced back to boyhood, a time when many men are socialized to believe that it is unacceptable to show vulnerability.
-“It is important that we normalize the fact that men get depressed and that it is acceptable to seek help from family, friends and professionals,” says Cole.
+“It is important that we normalize the fact that men get depressed and that it is acceptable to seek help from family, friends and professionals,” Cole says.